kchezik/rTDataScrub/manuscript/ms.md

 \end{equation}
 \end{linenomath*}

-We expect $A$ (eq.$\ref{eq4}$) and $\sigma$ (eq.$\ref{eq6}$) to be ordered (i.e., $w \prec a$) because the higher thermal capacity of water reduces the amplitude and variance of water's annual temperature cycle.
+We expect $A_{k}$ (eq.$\ref{eq4}$) and $\sigma_{k}$ (eq.$\ref{eq6}$) to be ordered (i.e., $w \prec a$) because the higher thermal capacity of water reduces the amplitude and variance of water's annual temperature cycle.
 Therefore, we expect the amplitude and variance to always be larger in the air temperature state than the water temperature state.
 Ordering of variables not only captures the differential dynamics of the states but increases the stability of estimation by reducing the potential for state inversion (i.e., label switching) during the multi-chain MCMC process.

 Although neither air or stream temperature profiles are perfectly described by a cosine curve, stream temperatures are particularly prone to hysteresis where spring and fall temperatures are not symetrical around summer's peak temperatures [@Letcher:2016].
 Hysteresis in the annual stream temperature curve occurs for many reasons but most common is snow melt.
 In northern latitudes spring snow melt depresses stream temperatures initially while fall temperatures track the air more closely.
-To allow our stream temperature curves a modecum of flexibility during the spring period, we reduced mean spring temperatures (eq. $\ref{eq4}$) using the zero bound cosine curve,
+To allow our stream temperature curves a modecum of flexibility during the spring period, we reduced mean spring temperatures (eq. $\ref{eq4}$) using the negative of the first derivative of the cosine curve,

 \begin{linenomath*}
 \begin{equation}
-	\mathrm{spring} = (\cos(2\pi (d_{t}-d_{low})/(\gamma/2))-1)\phi \label{eq7}
+	\mathrm{spring} = -\sin(2\pi\omega + \tau_{w}\pi)\phi \label{eq7}
 \end{equation}
 \end{linenomath*}

-such that the snow effect adjustment begins at 0 around the estimated coldest day of the year, increases in effect until mid-spring and then delines back to 0 by the estimated summers peak temperature.
-The effect of this adjustment is modulated by the estimated snow effect coefficient ($\phi$) where 0 represents no impact of snow on the spring temperatures and 1 indicates a maximium of 2 degrees dampening.
-To determine the spring period we used our known $d_{t}$, $\gamma$ and estimated $\tau$ values to determine $d$ values when temperatures are coldest ($d_{low}$) and warmest ($d_{high}$).
-When d values were larger than $d_{low}$ and smaller than $d_{high}$ we estimated the spring effect and otherwise returned a value of zero.
+such that the snow effect adjustment begins at 0 around the estimated coldest day of the year, increases in effect until mid-spring, peaking at -1, and then returns back to 0 by the estimated summer's peak temperature.
+The strength of this adjustment is modulated by the estimated snow effect coefficient ($\phi$) where 0 represents no impact of snow on the spring temperatures and 3 indicates a maximium of 3 degrees dampening.
+To determine the spring period we used our known $d_{t}$, $\gamma$ (i.e., $\omega$) and estimated $\tau_{w}$ values to calculate the slope of the cosine curve.
+If the slope was positive, indicating warming spring temperatures, we returned the negative of the slope and if the slope was negative we returned a value of 0 to elminate temperature adjustments outside the spring period.

 *Global Models*